 She’s seriously a pro at folding the extra ingredients in!
 She barely even smooshed the Fruity Pebbles as she incorporated them into the batter.

-Although, she’d probably argue that her other favorite part is eating them.
 This Fruity Pebbles Blondies recipe actually had her groaning with enjoyment, they were that good!
 She has already declared that these will be in her lunchbox on her first day of school and I have a feeling that I won’t be denying her that joy!